Moving to the UK: Tax and Estate matters to consider

 Moving to the UK: Tax and Estate Planning

-Individuals or families are often advised to set up a Trust, which can be managed and controlled in Hong Kong (or another finance centre which has a DTA with the UK).
-Based on the Hong Kong Double Taxation Agreement, if a trust is managed and controlled in Hong Kong, the trustee would be treated as a resident in the place of effective management, and the trust would therefore be subject to Hong Kong tax only when it does not have any UK assets.
+Individuals or families are often advised to set up a Trust, which can be managed and controlled in Hong Kong (or another finance centre with a DTA with the UK).
+Based on the Hong Kong Double Taxation Agreement, if a trust is managed and controlled in Hong Kong, the trustee would be treated as a resident in the place of effective management, and the trust would, therefore, be subject to Hong Kong tax only when it does not have any UK assets.
 UK tax would then only be relevant on any income and distributions at a rate of up to 45% for UK resident beneficiaries.

 For a more robust solution, you can consider a QNUPS, an HMRC-approved pension scheme that can hold UK assets (especially property).
 When established correctly, the QNUP ensures the member will have no CGT on gains made nor any IHT on death.
 A QNUPS might be a preferable option as it not only allows you to shelter your existing assets but also any future ones; any assets placed inside the pension will be Inheritance Tax-Free immediately post-transfer, and neither is there Capital Gains Tax to pay on disposal of the asset.

-For more information, feel free to reach out to one of our specialist advisers at Soteria Trusts to discuss your UK tax planning and estate planning matters.
+For more information, feel free to contact one of our specialist advisers at Soteria Trusts to discuss your UK tax planning and estate planning matters.